Targeted Upregulation of PKD1/PKD2 with Programmable PPR Proteins: A Versatile Approach for Addressing Haploinsufficiency

 These results suggest that even moderate increases in Polycystin levels could meaningfully slow or prevent cyst growth in ADPKD.

 Interestingly, the effects depended strongly on where the PPRs bound along the mRNA.
-Shifting a binding site by just a few nucleotides sometimes completely changed the outcome—revealing the fine spatial control needed to fine-tune translation.
+Shifting a binding site by just a few nucleotides sometimes led to no translational enhancement, revealing the fine spatial control needed to fine-tune translation.

 Another key insight came from studying microRNA-regulated sites, particularly those involving miR-200.
 In some cases, increased PKD1 mRNA did not lead to a proportional rise in protein, suggesting that microRNAs may influence broader translation mechanisms beyond simple RNA degradation.